TheRincon/gc_plotter/README.md

 gc_plotter
 =========

-## Simple tool to map GC content on ideograms for chromosomes or contigs
+## Simple tool to map GC content on ideograms for chromosomes or contigs using existing tools

-Inspired by (and some code taken from) [CMplot](https://github.com/YinLiLin/R-CMplot)
+Inspired by (and code taken from) [CMplot](https://github.com/YinLiLin/R-CMplot)
 <br>
 The Unix commands for creating GC content tracks also have been taken from [here](https://wiki.bits.vib.be/index.php/Create_a_GC_content_track)